"Aaah... I'm getting too old for this horse shit."

-Dummied Out: He was originally suppose to be the "boss" of Dead Center, holding the keys to his car and you had to hunt him down between waves of infected and tanks.
-Similar to what happened with the cut Screamer, they reduced his role due to how hard it was to actually catch him.
+Dummied Out: He was originally supposed to be the "boss" of Dead Center, holding the keys to his car and you had to hunt him down between waves of infected and tanks.
+Similar to what happened with the cut Screamer, they reduced his role because the difficulty of catching him damaged the players' enjoyment.

 "You might've heard about a lot of bands cancelling their tours this week because of all the airports shutting down and the government telling people to stay indoors.
 To that the Riders say: We'll stop touring when we stop breathing.
 What America needs most right now in its time of trial is MUSIC, and that is one thing the Riders are proud to provide."

 A veteran Southern Rock band, the Midnight Riders refused to stop their tour even after the zombie plague started.
 Their current whereabouts are unknown.
 They consist of Ox, the drummer, Smitty, the vocalist, Jake, the bass and keyboard, and Dusty, the lead guitar.
 Smitty looks almost exactly like an older, more ragged Francis.Associated Tropes: